 Expands Your Professional Network

 If you have the ambition and drive and are willing to work hard, your mentor will be only too happy to introduce you to colleagues, ex-students, friends and other relevant people in the industry who could potentially be of immense help to your career.
-This can be especially important when you are looking to ease the transition from an academic circle to the industry—which is where most graduates report having the biggest problem adjusting to.
+This can be especially important when you are looking to ease the transition from an academic circle to the industry.
+That is where most graduates report having the biggest problem adjusting to.
 With a mentor, you are already one step ahead of other applicants in the job pool!

 Sharing Can Help Reduce Your Burden